Restricted areas from mining

 Article available in:

-The rush for critical raw materials for the energy transition, AI boom, and military sector is posing a threat to natural forests and some of the planet’s most important ecosystems.
-Many of these minerals are in biodiversity hotspots which overlap with Indigenous Peoples’ and local communities’ lands.
+The rush for critical raw materials needed for the energy transition, digitalisation, Artificial Intelligence (AI) boom, and the military sector is posing a threat to natural forests and some of the planet’s most important ecosystems.

 Categories: Reports, Critical minerals